 Add 1/4 cup to wet ingredients

 Instead of using butter, substitute canola oil or olive oil.
 The fat content in the oil will make the resulting cupcakes moister than when you use butter.

-If your original recipe uses butter, use a ratio of 1 cup butter to 3/4 cup oil to substitute.
+If your original recipe uses butter, use a ratio of 1 cup of butter to 3/4 cup oil to substitute.
 The science behind this is that oil reduces gluten formation.

 Gluten is a protein substance found in wheat that binds the baked products together.
 If they are less bonded, it will result in softer cupcakes.